 One of the core benefits of VR technology is it ensures virtual co-locations of teams.
 When there is no space for physical meetings to ensure the primary messages, immersive technologies make it easy to transfer our best work cultures and project designs into the virtual world, to retain efficiency and reliability.

-All such benefits are related to the lockdown period: up to 2/3 of all real estate projects suffer from cost and time overruns due to several issues like communication gaps, and it has become a big challenge for the realtors.
+All such benefits are related to the lockdown period: up to 2/3 of all real estate projects suffer from cost and time overruns due to several issues like communication gaps, and it has become a big challenge for realtors.
 It is also a painful condition for all architects and designers – the gap between on-paper and end-product designs.

-One of the simple reasons for this gap is the incompetence of clients to observe space and designs from the 2D media of renderings and drawings, and rapid iterations to meet their expectations become a highly chargeable toll for the industry resources.
+One of the simple reasons for this gap is the incompetence of clients to observe space and designs from the 2D media of renderings and drawings, and rapid iterations to meet their expectations become a highly chargeable tool for the industry resources.

-Benefits of immersive technologies
+Benefits of Immersive Technologies

-Immersive technologies can play a significant role in making the real estate sector more powerful and profitable. – by empowering virtual tours, empowering the stakeholders to make better decisions, offering a global reach, saving time and money through a modern transformative way of feeling, experiencing, reviewing, and updating projects even before the development phases.
+Immersive technologies can play a significant role in making the real estate sector more powerful and profitable. – by empowering virtual tours, empowering the stakeholders to make better decisions, offering a global reach and saving time and money through a modern transformative way of feeling, experiencing, reviewing, and updating projects even before the development phases.

 Here VR-like immersive technology offers a more immersive and real-life experience without the time commitment and inconvenience of physically visiting the real estate properties for customers looking to purchase.

 The confidence that comes from immersive technology is vital to customers, as indicated by the Forbes survey.
-The survey shows that 77% of all home buyers affirmed that virtual tours play a vital role in making quick buying decisions.
+The Forbes survey shows that 77% of all home buyers affirmed that virtual tours play a vital role in making quick buying decisions.